Screen Shot 2021-07-29 at 5.57.20 PM.png

 Those who have already contacted us via the interest form can expect a response if we can proceed with your application.
 You will start to hear back from us in 2-3 weeks.
 Please note that submission of interest does not guarantee funding or assistance.

-The need is always present, so we are working on building a streamlined process for referrals from partner agencies, including The Equi Institute, Cascade Aids Project, and Quest Center for Integrative Health.
+The need is always present, so we are working to streamline referrals from partner agencies, including The Equi Institute, the Cascade AIDS Project, and the Quest Center for Integrative Health.
 That way, we can remain responsive to community members needing critical support while processing existing applications.

 HOUSING IS A HUMAN RIGHT